Spots

 To add a new spot, click on the Add button in the upper right corner.

-Enter a spot marker.
+• Enter a spot marker.
 If it’s a labeled spot, enter just that label, for example, “10” or “B12.”
-We’ll always automatically put “Spot” before the marker in the Monitor and Spots pages and in the app.

-Select any features the spot has.
+• Select the spot type.

 Once you’re done, click Save in the upper right.